 If you are receiving dental implants to restore one or several of your teeth, you may benefit from a bone grafting procedure.
 This common treatment can provide your implant with the support it requires for years of use in the future.

 Midland Oral & Maxillofacial Surgery has extensive experience in bone grafting.
-As a specialist, Dr. Poupard has received years of additional training to perform this procedure.
+As specialists, our doctors have received years of additional training to perform this procedure.
 Patients benefit from our precise, gentle, and expert care with comfortable and predictable outcomes.

 What Is Bone Grafting?

 The bone beneath your gums will have the job of keeping your dental implant securely in place.
 In some cases, however, patients don’t have enough bone, or the bone that they do have may be weakened.
-Dr. Poupard uses bone grafting to add bone to areas of need.
+Your oral surgeon uses bone grafting to add bone to areas of need.

 In years past, bone grafting required taking material from one part of your body and moving it to where you would receive the implant.
 The downside to this approach was that you’d have two areas that would need to heal.

 Our practice does not take bone from your body but instead uses readily available and highly predictable donor bone for grafts.
 By introducing and shaping this material into surgical sites, we can restore your jaw’s strength and stability.

 Our doctors usually conduct bone grafting to support treatment with dental implants.
 However, patients may require different types of grafts, depending on their needs.
 Some of these procedures are described below, and with each:

 - You can receive IV sedation, which will allow you to sleep comfortably throughout the experience.